cudsug/champaign-county-homeless-data/README.md

 Safe Havens provide temporary shelter and services to hard-to-serve individuals.

-Sheltered Homelessness refers to people who are staying in emergency shelters, transitional housing programs, or safe havens.
+Sheltered Homelessness (SH) refers to people who are staying in emergency shelters, transitional housing programs, or safe havens.

-Transitional Housing Programs provide people experiencing homelessness a place to stay combined with supportive services for up to 24 months.
+Transitional Housing (TH) Programs provide people experiencing homelessness a place to stay combined with supportive services for up to 24 months.

 Unaccompanied Homeless Youth (under 18) are people in households with only children who are not part of a family with children or accompanied by their parent or guardian during their episode of homelessness, and who are under the age of 18.